-4. Spoon or use your hands to break up the cake and add it to a bowl.
-Pour in the melted chocolate chips and milk, and use your hands or a fork to combine roughly until you have a wet doughy mixture that's still a bit cakey.
+Step 3: Use a spoon or your hands to break up the cake and add it to a bowl.
+Pour in the melted chocolate chips and milk, and use your hands or a utensil to combine roughly until you have a wet doughy mixture that's still a bit cakey.

-5. Line a quarter cookie sheet with parchment paper, and press this cake into it, pressing into the corners so you have a rectangle.
+Step 4: Line a quarter cookie sheet with parchment paper, and press this cake dough into it, pressing into the corners so you have a rectangle.
 If dough is still somehow warm, allow it to get to room temperature.
 Make your whipped cream.
 And spread the cream in an even layer on top of the cake.
 I spread it about ½ - to 1-inch inch deep, thicker in the center.

 How do you avoid cracking a Swiss roll?